 Join us for a family style lunch in the vineyard prepared by Chef Travers of Grapes Wine Bar as we celebrate the conclusion of the 2017 harvest.
+Representatives from the Oyster Recovery Partnership will join us to discuss their initiatives and progress towards a healthier Chesapeake Bay.

 Family-Styled Asian Pear Salad paired with Sauvignon Blanc 2016